Daikanyama

 Hedy Daikanyama

-Shop / Retail2nd hand designer handbags and jewelry in Daikanyama.
-Well-edited, pricey, worth a look.
+Shop / RetailSecond hand designer handbags (Prade, Celine, etc) and jewelry in Daikanyama.
+Well-edited with fair albeit high prices.

 Don't MissThe jewelry selection is good too, don’t miss it just looking at the bags.

-Skip It IfYou're on a budget - all the bags are designer and Daikanyama pricing applies.
+Skip It IfYou're on a budget - all the bags are designer and their prices reflect that.

 Verified by Karalena (lived in Tokyo 6 months)